The 7 best open source Freshdesk alternatives for 2026

 Why it's on the list

 It's a true workhorse.
-While it might not have the flashy interface of some of the newer tools, it’s incredibly reliable, free, and just gets the job done for core ticket management.
-If stability and a proven track record are your top priorities, osTicket is tough to beat.
+While it might not have the flashy interface of some of the newer tools, it’s incredibly reliable and just gets the job done for core ticket management.
+If stability and a proven track record are your top priorities, osTicket is a dependable choice.
 It comes with custom fields and forms, powerful ticket filters, an auto-responder, and a customer portal where users can check on their ticket status.

 Pricing